 Skip to main content

 Requires Enterprise plan.
 Currently available on AWS runners only.
-Contact sales for access.
+GCP support is coming soon.

-Warm pools keep pre-initialized EC2 instances running and ready to claim.
+Warm pools keep pre-initialized EC2 instances ready to claim.
 When a user creates an environment, Ona assigns a warm instance instead of launching a new one, reducing startup time from minutes to seconds.
+The pool scales dynamically between a minimum and maximum size based on demand.
+It scales up during peak hours and back down (optionally to zero) when idle.

 When to use warm pools